mozilla/mig/doc/cheatsheet.rst

 Netstat module
 --------------

-You can find detailled documentation by running `mig netstat help`.
+You can find detailed documentation by running `mig netstat help`.

 Searching for a fraudulent IP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~